Published 26 Mar 2023

 Why Use a Template for Environmental Impact Assessments?

-An EIA template is a helpful tool for efficiently conducting environmental impact assessments.
+An EIA checklist is a helpful tool for efficiently conducting environmental impact assessments.
 For one, it gives project developers a framework to capture and present vital information in a clear and organized manner.
 This way, they can save time and resources compared to creating an EIA report from scratch.

 What to Include in an EIA Template